jthuraisamy/Cypherflow/demos/TicTacToe/README.md

 | InitializeBoard | `01GDV0PDK9E0MME36AA0CFK18F`     | 1              | Eligible        |
 | ~~PlaceMark~~   | ~~`01GDV0PDKJ5BGSQTSTEC8XGYKJ`~~ | ~~0~~          | ~~NotEligible~~ |
 | PlaceMark       | `01GDV0PDKK8AQX83D5P23HY22Y`     | 1              | Eligible        |

+After a task is in an Eligible state, the next state it can transition to is being either Fireable or NotEligible.
+The task's state will transition to Fireable as soon as all the input data it requires is present in the Submission Graph.
+Alternatively, if the output node is found to have been computed at a later point (due to factors external to this task), the task's state will transition to NotEligible.

+Let's analyze the remaining tasks above to see how they transition.
+For visual analysis, recall both the [submitted graph](#graph-submission) and the [task diagrams](#tasks) at the top that indicate when each task is fireable.

+1. `...JX2P` will transition to Fireable because the `value` property is defined for node #0, and currently no `taskId` property defined.
+The `taskId` property is automatically added to output nodes after computation so we know which task was responsible for it.
+After this node is computed, we should expect it to have a `taskId` value of `...JX2P`.
+2. `...K18F` will remain in an Eligible state because there is no `value` property defined for node #1.
+We will revisit this task at a later point as the graph updates.
+3. `...Y22Y` will remain in an Eligible state because although the `value` property is defined for the `NEXT_MOVE` relationship, node #0 does not have a `taskId` property defined.
+We should expect it to have one after `...JX2P` is computed.
+This makes sense because in our Experience Graph, we want new moves to occur from prior Board positions we have experienced.
+We cannot make a new move from a Board state we have yet to encounter.